vkadlcik/DB48X-on-DM42/doc/0-Overview.md

 advanced features of DB48X can be accessed through these soft menus.

 Menus are organized internally as a hierarchy, where menus can refer to other menus.
-A special menu, [TopMenu](#TopMenu), accessile via the _Σ-_ key label (_Shift_ _Σ+_), contains all other menus.
+A special menu, [MainMenu](#MainMenu), accessible via the 🟦 _Σ+_, contains all other menus.

-Menus can contain up to 12 entries at once, 6 being directly accessible, and 6 more being shown when using the Shift key.
-Since function keys are designed for rapiid access to features, a right-shift access rarely makes sense, since that would require a long press of the shift key.
-There are exceptions, like the [VariablesMenu](#VariablesMenu), where dangerous operations (overwriting a variable) are associated to right-shift.
+Menus can contain up to 18 entries at once, 6 being directly accessible, 6 more being shown when using the 🟨 key, and 6 more with 🟦.
+Three rows of functions are shown on screen, with the active row highlighted.

 A long press on a function key invokes the on-line help for the associated function.

-When a menu contains more than 12 entries, then the _F6_ function key turns into a `▶︎`.
-When shifted, then _F6_ turns into `◀`︎.
+When a menu contains more than 18 entries, then the _F6_ function key turns into a `▶︎`, and 🟨 _F6_ turns into `◀`︎.
 These keys can be used to navigate across the available menu entries.
+This replaces the _NXT_ and _PREV_ keys on HP calculators.

+The `Variables` menu (_RCL_ key) is special in the sense that:

+* Selecting an entry *evaluates* that menu entry, for example to run a program

+* The 🟨 function *recalls* its name without evaluating it.

+* The 🟦 function *stores* into the variable.

 ### Differences with other RPLs